Table of Contents

 あけおめ (akeome) means “Happy New Year”, a casual Japanese New Year’s greeting.
 It is casually used by young people when they meet their friends in early January.
-When your friends say this greeting to you, simply repeat the same phrase to reply to them.
+When your friends greet you using this phrase, you can reply to them by repeating the same phrase; but when they are much older than you, you should use the polite form あけましておめでとうございます (akemashite omedetou gozaimasu) as explained below.

-In fact, あけおめ is an abbreviation of “明けましておめでとうございます”, which sounds more polite and formal than the abbreviated phrase.
+あけおめ is an abbreviation of “明けましておめでとうございます” (akemashite omedetou gozaimasu), which sounds more polite and formal than the abbreviated phrase.
 This expression consists of the two parts “明けまして” and “おめでとうございます”.
-The former is a polite te-form of the verb “明ける” meaning “(something) ends and turns into a new state”(*), and the latter means “congratulations”.
+The former is a polite te-form of the verb “明ける” meaning “(something) ends and turns into a new state”*, and the latter means “congratulations”.
 Therefore, the phrase literally means “(The last year) has ended and turned into a new year, congratulations!”.
-Since あけおめ is a casual way of saying “明けましておめでとうございます”, you should use the original expression in a formal context.
+Since あけおめ is a casual way of saying “明けましておめでとうございます”, you should use the original expression in a formal situation.